malinele/AlertingPOC/README.md

 The services are implemented as Flask applications.
 Each service exposes a single endpoint that, when invoked, calls a method that executes some logic, logs the execution to Elasticsearch using the shared logging module, and returns a response.

 ### Shared Logging Module
 The shared logging module is a Python module that encapsulates the logic for logging data to Elasticsearch.
 It is imported and used by each service to log the execution of its methods.
-The module is located in a shared directory that is accessible to all services.
+The modlue is placed in each service's directory.

 ### Elasticsearch
 The Elasticsearch instance is run as a Docker container and is exposed on port 9200.
 It is configured to run as a single-node cluster.